ABostrom/Renascitur/docs/Material Plane/Regions/Mokoweri/Solaran Research Complex.md

 **Residents:** Within this chamber, spectral echoes of Solaran scientists seem especially present, their actions frozen in time.
 You catch glimpses of them tending to peculiar hybrid creatures, each a testament to their scientific prowess and boundless imagination.

 **Challenge:** Navigating the Fauna Alteration Chamber poses both opportunity and peril.
 Here, you may uncover secrets about the Solarans' experiments, their goals, and the creatures they sought to create or manipulate.
 Yet, danger lurks as dormant experiments now roam free—a unique menagerie of altered beasts, their behavior unpredictable and potentially deadly.
 Exploring this chamber requires both courage and wisdom to decipher the Solaran legacy while safeguarding against threats from their creations.

+1. **Saurian Egg Crystals:** Glowing crystalline eggs containing the essence of ancient Solaran-engineered saurians.
+2. **Anomaly Extractor:** A powerful device used by Solaran scientists to extract and purify aberrant energy from creatures.
+When wielded properly, it can weaken or even dispel aberrant entities.

 ### Tech Workshop
 Venturing deeper into the mysterious Solaran Research Complex, you find yourself standing at the threshold of the Tech Workshop—an astonishing display of the Solarans' mastery over both magic and machinery.
 Here, a symphony of gears, ethereal energies, and enigmatic devices play out a narrative of invention and exploration.